Flooding in California, US, after atmospheric river hit in march 2023

 We've started the event monitoring utilizing the full capabilities of our constellation, with nearly three dozen images scheduled across the state.

-Timeline of THE FLOODING
+Timeline of the flooding

 Explore our collection of near real-time flood mapping and analysis from across the globe.